Today I’m sharing the perfect 2 day Dublin itinerary.

 Grafton Street has something for everyone.
 Great shopping for me, amazingly talented musicians for Tyler to watch while I shop, and beautiful Christmas lights for everyone to enjoy.
 This street is magical during the holiday season, and we somehow made our way over multiple times during our stay in Dublin.

-Yes, Temple Bar is touristy and overpriced, but it’s iconic.
+Yes, Temple Bar is touristy and overpriced, but it’s iconic and a must on any Dublin itinerary.
 And you just can’t beat live Irish music at 2pm on a Tuesday.
 The entire area that this bar is located in is actually referred to as Temple Bar–that’s how famous this spot is.
 Order a Guiness, enjoy the music, and make a friend or two.

 Touring the Guinness Storehouse was by far our favorite thing we did in Dublin.
 The “Guinness Experience” tour guides visitors through several floors of life-sized exhibitions explaining the brewing process, from start to finish.
-It was SO interesting and well done.
+It was SO interesting and well done and one of our favorite parts of our Dublin itinerary.

 At the end of the tour, visitors are rewarded with a pint of their famous stout along with sweeping views of the city from the Gravity Bar on the top floor.
 Make a reservation in advance for around €17 to skip the line, and set aside a few hours to make your way through the storehouse.